Lower Limb Swelling: Causes, Diagnosis and Treatments

 • Electrocardiogram to assess heart function

-• Your doctor would typically prescribe home care if your swelling is due to a lifestyle habit or a minor injury.
+• Your doctor would typically prescribe home care if your lower limb swelling is due to a lifestyle habit or a minor injury.
 If your swelling is the result of an underlying health condition, your doctor will first try to treat that specific condition.

 There are several treatments you can try at home if your feet, legs, and ankles become swollen regularly.